xrdocs/cloud-scale-networking/_tutorials/ncs5500-urpf.md

 The Jericho+ w/ eTCAM systems don't need to disable the dual capacity mode to enable URPF.

-The same configuration than above can be re-use (with the hw-module commands).
+The same configuration than above can be re-used (except the hw-module commands).

-The impact on scale is not zero but is signficantly less than it was on the Jericho-based systems.
-Since the J+/eTCAM systems are qualified for 4M entries which is much less than its actual capacity, the 25% impact doesn't change the officially supported numbers.
+The impact on scale is not null but is signficantly less than it was on the Jericho-based systems.
+Since the J+/eTCAM systems are qualified for 4M entries which is much less than its actual capacity, the 25% impact doesn't change the officially supported numbers: with URPF enabled we still support 4M routes in eTCAM.

 ### Conclusion

 URPF loose mode can be configured on all NCS5500 systems.
 On Jericho w/ eTCAM, the impact is significative but we demonstrated we still support a very large public table and a lot of host routes.
 On Jericho+ w/ eTCAM, URPF doesn't affect the supported scale of 4M entries.